gnaboo/DLogger/README.md

     - If you already know your token, you can use it.
 Otherwise, clicking the ``Extract token`` button.
 This will automatically gather your token from your computer. **(Safe, you can easily understand how is your token used by looking into the ``_token.py`` file)**

     - If more than one tokens are found, you will have to follow the instructions in the terminal.
     - You then need to get the conversation ID.
-If you don't know how to get it, right click a message from a conversation and click on the button ``Copy the lick of the message``.
+If you don't know how to get it, right click a message from a conversation and click on the button ``Copy the click of the message``.
 Then paste it into the ``Message URL`` entry of this GUI.
     - To gather all the messages, click on the ``Parse All Messages``.
 Otherwise, enter the amount to messages in the entry and click the ``Parse Messages``.
     - Once done, it will automatically save it in the ``\ouput`` folder, with a json and html file.
 The html file will automatically open by default.